Flower spider fact sheet | Field of Mars EEC

 What are flower spiders?

 Flower spiders are a group of spiders in the family Thomisidae.
 They are also called crab spiders because their front legs are long and strong and their legs curve forward in a crab-like way.
-Flower spiders are common across much of southern and eastern Australia, but they are often hard to see because they hide so well on flowers, leaves and stems.
+Many flower spiders have smooth, glossy bodies, a wide abdomen and strong front legs that help them grab prey.
+They are common across much of southern and eastern Australia, but they are often hard to see because they hide so well on flowers, leaves and stems.
 They are arachnids, so they have eight legs and two main body parts, not six legs like insects.
 Flower spiders are not dangerous to humans.

 Fast facts – Flower spiders

-Scientific group – Family Thomisidae in the order Araneae.
+Scientific group – Flower spiders are spiders in the family Thomisidae.

-Size – About 3 millimetres to 1.2 centimetres long.
+Size – Flower spiders range from about 3 millimetres to 1.2 centimetres long.

-Diet – Carnivores that eat insects and other small arthropods.
+Diet – Flower spiders are carnivores that eat insects and other small arthropods.

-Habitat – They live on trees, shrubs and other plants in urban areas, forests and woodlands.
+Habitat – Flower spiders live on flowers, shrubs, leaves, bark and grassy plants in gardens, forests and woodlands.

-Life cycle – Females lay eggs in a woolly egg sac hidden in a folded leaf or grass shelter.
-Spiderlings remain in the egg sac until after their first moult.
+Life cycle – Female flower spiders lay eggs in a woolly egg sac hidden in a folded leaf or grass shelter.
+Spiderlings stay in the egg sac until after their first moult, then disperse through vegetation using walking, bridging or silk-assisted movement.

 Where do flower spiders live?